schiebel/file-locking/README.rst

       send( "stop" );

 The locking processes only send a result back to the controller when they encounter an empty command queue.
-This implementation if flexible and allows for testing complicated locking behavior.
+This implementation is flexible and allows for testing complicated locking behavior.

 Mon Mar 18 13:36:34 EDT 2024
 ------------------------------------------------------------------------------------------------------------------------